WalkerDBC/Hangman-tutorial/00-Create-Game-Directory/01-Make-The-Game-Directory/README.md

 </html>
 ```
 - b.
-Check out the page
+Check out the web page in your browser
 	- Right click on the index.html page in Sublime, and
 	- Select `Open in Browser`, OR, from your browser
 	- Go to `file`, `open file`,